ankitjain28may/place-holder.js/README.md

 #place-holder.js

-place-holder.js is a 1 KB Javascript file based on Jquery which is used to include placeholder in your input fileds.
+place-holder.js is a less than 1 KB(444 bytes) Javascript file based on Jquery which is used to include placeholder in your input fileds.
 Don't need to include placeholder manually of every input field just include place-holder.js.

 ##Getting Started